 Fall or Spring (3) Shean.
-Prerequisites: PSYC 201, PSYC 202, PSYC 310.(Not offered 2006-2007)
+Prerequisites: PSYC 201, PSYC 202, PSYC 310.

 A consideration of the problems involved in providing psychological programs for the care of exceptional children.
 An overview of relevant research and treatment techniques will be combined with practical experience in field settings with exceptional children.